 12. Love your child, and express that love frequently in little ways.
 Hugs, caresses, a smile, a hand on the shoulder can often communicate feelings as effectively as words.

-13. Praise your children sincerely and appropriately when they deserve it.
+13. Praise your children's behavior, achievement, and effort sincerely and appropriately when they deserve it.

 14. Don’t “label” your children…the irresponsible one, the wild one, the talented one, the smart one, the lazy one, etc.

 15. Check your children’s homework religiously and be there for them when they need help with schoolwork and projects.

 16. Don’t make derogatory remarks about your children to other people while in their presence.

 17. Read, pay bills, do laundry, clean the house…do anything except watch television while your children do their homework.

 18. Don’t allow your children to patronize gutter media, that is, television, movies, and games that portray base, vulgar, or gratuitously violent behavior.